-- Have a clear understanding of why you want to conduct research (referred to as the research aim). - Make sure that you have clear and measurable objectives. - Make sure that the deliverables and their format are clearly stated. - Get good advice on the best research strategy/method to assist you to attain your objectives. - Scan the market to determine the best possible price for your project. - Conduct a background-check of the potential service-provider before appointment (previous research experience of clients). - · Check the experience of individual team members. - Once the service has been outsourced, you must be involved in every step of the research process. - Make sure that the service-provider and the research team are given a proper brief before the commencement of the project and throughout the course of the project cycle. - Monitoring and quality assurance of field work (recruitment, transcripts, report, etc.) are important for the quality of the research output. - Provide feedback to the service-provider throughout the research process.
+- ✓ Have a clear understanding of why you want to conduct research (referred to as the research aim). - ✓ Make sure that you have clear and measurable objectives. - ✓ Make sure that the deliverables are clearly stated and also their format. - ✓ Get good advise on best research strategy/method to assist you to attain your objectives. - ✓ Scan the market to determine possible price for your project. - Conduct background-check of the potential service provider before appointment (previous research experience of clients). - ✓ Check the experience of individual team members. - Once the service has been outsourced, you must be involved in every step of the research process. - Make sure that the service provider and the research team are given a proper brief before the commencement of the project and throughout the course of the project cycle. - Monitoring and quality assurance of field work (recruitment, transcripts, report, etc) is important for the quality of the research output. - ✓ Provide feedback to the service provider throughout the research process.